-Once a project is started, our clients sometimes ask how much we charge for hourly labor.
-If you are looking to add to your existing project with ArDan, we charge \$100 an hour for our foremen, and \$75 for our skilled laborers.
+Once a project is started our clients often ask how much we charge for hourly labor.
+If you are looking to add to your existing project with ArDan, we charge \$175 an hour for our superintendents and \$125 an hour for our apprentices.